Why We Switched to Health Care Sharing (bye-bye Insurance)Updated: May 11, 2017Healthy Living

 Why We Switched to Healthcare Sharing

 After much investigation, thought, and discussion, we ultimately decided to take the bold step and cancel our healthcare insurance with Humana and enroll with Samaritan Ministries, founded in 1994 and the largest of three health care sharing organizations in the United States.
-As of March 2014, Samaritan has 105,000 members (33,000 households) in all 50 states.
+When I originally wrote this post in March 2014, Samaritan had 105,000 members (33,000 households) in all 50 states.
+As of February 2017, these numbers have more than doubled to more than 224,000 members and 68,000 households.

 Our decision to switch was primarily based on the positive testimonials from friends who were longtime members of Samaritan and had used it for everything from heart attacks to births of babies.
 In addition, my husband who is from Australia was very keen on the idea as mutual aid societies similar, but not identical, to the concept of health care sharing are popular in his home country and he had used one for years for medical coverage prior to moving to the United States.